dnlzrgz/winzig/README.md

 ## Features

 - **Fetch only what you need**: winzig optimizes data retrieval by excluding content that is already in the database, making sure that only new content is fetched after the initial crawl.
-- **Async, Async, Async**: crawling as well as the posterior data processing operate asynchronously, resulting in lightning-fast performance.
+- **Async, Async, Async**: Crawling as well as the posterior data processing operates asynchronously, resulting in lightning-fast performance.
-- **Efficient data management with SQLite**: everything is kept in a SQLite database in your home directory.
+- **Efficient data management with SQLite**: Everything is kept in a SQLite database in your home directory.
-- **Easy to use**: searching is just one command; the setup is handled after the initial data fetching.
+- **Easy to use**: The CLI provides simple commands for crawling and searching effortlessly.
+- **Enhanced search speed**: The post-crawling processing ensures near-instantaneous search results.

 ## Installation